Geosmin and Methyl-Isoborneol (MIB)

 What Can be Done About Geosmin and MIB?

 Geosmin and MIB cannot be removed from water using normal treatment processes; advanced treatment is required.
-During a geosmin or MIB outbreak, before source water enters our Wyckoff Water Treatment facility, Powdered Activated Carbon is added at our intake.
-Prior to the water being pumped into the distribution system, a portion of the treated water is further treated at our Granular Activated Carbon facility to further remove Geosmin and MIB compounds from the water.
+During increased levels of geosmin or MIB, before source water enters our treatment facilities, Powdered Activated Carbon is added to reduce geosmin and MIB.
+Prior to the water being pumped into the distribution system from our Wyckoff Water Treatment facility, a portion of the treated water is further treated at our Granular Activated Carbon facility to further remove Geosmin and MIB compounds from the water.

 Can I do anything to my water taste better?